dNamiLab/dNami/doc/usage/genKer.rst

 genKer
 ------

-The genKer dNami module is the its source-to-source transaltion engine.
+The genKer dNami module is the its source-to-source translation engine.

 Function in genKer
 ~~~~~~~~~~~~~~~~~~